maiho24/BrainNormativeCVAE/README.md

 ## Attribution

-This implementation extends the normative modelling framework by [Lawry Aguila et al. (2022)](https://github.com/alawryaguila/normativecVAE), with refinements in both the model architecture and inference approach.
+This implementation extends the normative modelling framework by [Lawry Aguila et al. (2022)](https://github.com/alawryaguila/normativecVAE), with substantial refinements in both the model architecture and inference approach.

 If you use this package, please cite both our work and the original implementation: